AsmarV/flutter_terminal_ui/README.md

 ## Description

-This package used to show the terminal widget in your app
+This package is used to show the terminal widget in your app.

 ## Getting started

-To show terminal in app screen to help you in debugger with any mode - debug / profile / release -
+This package is designed to display a terminal widget directly on the app screen, assisting with debugging regardless of the build mode (Debug, Profile, or Release).

 ## Usage